cclarke/sicp-notes/chapter_1/chapter_1.md

   > For example, when we define the `good-enough?` procedure in terms of `square`, we are able to regard the `square` procedure as a "black box."
 We are not at that moment concerned with _how_ the procedure computes its result, only with the fact that it computes the square. **The details of how the square is computed can be suppressed, to be considered at a later time.
 Indeed, as far as the `good-enough?` procedure is concerned, `square` is not quite a procedure but rather an abstraction of a procedure, a so-called _procedural abstraction_.
 At this level of abstraction, any procedure that computes the square is equally good.**

+  * A heuristic (35)

+    > So a procedure definition should be able to suppress detail.
+The users of the procedure may not have written the procedure themselves, but may have obtained it from another programmer as a black box. **A user should not need to know how the procedure is implemented in order to use it**.

+##### Local names

+* Choice of names for the procedure's formal parameters is an implementation detail that should not matter to users (35)

+  * A consequence: parameter names of a procedure **must be local to the body of the procedure** (36)

+    * An illustration of this, using the `square` and `good-enough?` procedures from before (36)

+      > [...]
+The argument of `square` is `guess`.
+If the author of square used `x` (as above) to refer to that argument, we see that the `x` in `good-enough?` must be a different `x` than the one in `square`.
+Running the procedure `square` must not affect the value of `x` that is used by `good-enough?`, because that value of `x` may be needed by `good-enough?` after `square` is done computing.
+      >
+      >   If the parameters were not local to the bodies of their respective procedures, then the parameter `x` in `square` could be confused with the parameter `x` in `good-enough?`, and the behavior of `good-enough?` would depend upon which version of `square` we used. **Thus, `square` would not be the black box we desired**.

+* On the importance of formal parameters of procedures (36-7)

+  > A formal parameter of a procedure has a very special role in the procedure definition, in that **it doesn't matter what name the formal parameter has.
+Such a name is called a _bound variable_, and we say that the procedure definition _binds_ its formal parameter.** The meaning of a procedure definition is unchanged if a bound variable is consistently renamed throughout the definition. **If a variable is not bound, we say that it is _free_.
+The set of expressions for which a binding defines a name is called the _scope_ of that name.
+In a procedure definition, the bound variables declared as the formal parameters of the procedure have the body of the procedure as their scope**.

 ### 1.2 Procedures and the Processes They Generate (pp. 40-74)